bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-4-the-power-of-perception.md

 {% include on-what-makes-you-good-overview.md %}

+Can an

+It is possible to be the same engineer with the same skill level and switch teams or companies and have vastly different perceptions (Some also call this reputations).

+I

 ### On the Power of Perception
 This On the power of perception and your career.
 This is another title that could go well with this post.